vippsas/userinfo-api/userinfo-api-faq.md

 ## Why can I get userinfo after the user has revoked consent?

 During a login or a payment session the user consent to share information if it's requested by the merchant.
-The users information is then available for the merchant from the userinfo endpoint.
+The user's information is then available for the merchant from the userinfo endpoint.
 For login sessions, user information is available for the ongoing login session.